microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 - index: issued node name

-- Category: benchmarks in which there is any metric violating the rules
+- Category: categories defined in all violated rules

 - Issue Details: all violated metrics including metric data and related rule

-- ${metric}: processed results of the metrics defined in the baseline file.
-If the rule is `variance`, the result of the metric is variance in percentage; if the rule is `value`, the result of the metric is raw data.
+- ${metric}: the data of the metrics defined in the rule file.
+If the rule is `variance`, the form of the data is variance in percentage; if the rule is `value`, the form of the data is raw data.